isabella232/experience-manager-dispatcher.it-IT/help/using/dispatcher-configuration.md

 **Registri Apache ruotati/piè di pagina**

-Se utilizzate un **server** Web Apache, potete usare la funzionalità standard per i registri ruotati e/o piè di pagina.
+If using an **Apache** web server you can use the standard functionality for rotated and/or piped logs.
 Ad esempio, utilizzando i registri piè di pagina:

 `DispatcherLog "| /usr/apache/bin/rotatelogs logs/dispatcher.log%Y%m%d 604800"`